Logan Bye: 2023–24 season

 Pate/Bye won the bronze medal at the Lake Placid Ice Dance International in August, before competing at the 2023 Autumn Classic International.
 They set new personal bests at the competition and won the gold medal.
 This was the team's first international gold medal.
 Given two assignments on the Grand Prix assignments, they finished sixth at the 2023 Skate Canada International and fourth at the 2023 Cup of China.

 At the 2024 U.S. Figure Skating Championships, Pate/Bye finished in fifth place.
 "We just need to get stronger because I feel like our technical ability is there," said Pate after the free dance.
 "It’s just the little in between things that could get better and help us more in the future.”

 2024–25 season

 Pate/Bye began the season by winning bronze at the 2024 Lake Placid Ice Dance International and at the 2024 CS Trophée Métropole Nice Côte d'Azur.
 Going on to compete on the 2024–25 Grand Prix circuit, the team finished ninth at the 2024 Grand Prix de France and seventh at the 2024 Finlandia Trophy.

 Concluding the season at the 2025 U.S. Championships, Pate/Bye finished in eighth place.

 2025–26 season

 Pate/Bye started the season by placing fourth at the 2025 Lake Placid Ice Dance International.
+They then went on to win gold at the 2025 CS Lombardia Trophy.
+Selected to compete on the 2025–26 Grand Prix circuit, finishing seventh at the 2025 Grand Prix de France.

+In November, Pate/Bye won the gold medal at the 2025 Ice Challenge and finished fourth at the 2025 CS Tallinn Trophy.
+Two months later, they competed at the 2026 U.S. Championships, finishing in eleventh place.